 Discover some of the symbolism and meaning behind objects in the Museum’s collections that are believed to have helpful qualities such as special powers or protection.
 Then create your own embossed metal object such as a pendant, bracelet, or plaque that has a special meaning to you.

 Big and small, abstract and realistic—the MFA is filled with many different types of paintings from around the world and across time!
-Take a closer look at examples from the Museum’s collection, focusing on one of three categories during your online program: portraits, abstract paintings, or landscapes.
+Take a closer look at examples from the Museum’s collection, focusing on one of three categories during your program: portraits, abstract paintings, or landscapes.
 Then create your own painting on canvas using some of the same tools and techniques.